fieldtrip/website/development/realtime/pipeline.md

     end
     output = tmp;

-In order to avoid a clash of fieldnames for the ''tmp'' structure passed from one PE to the next, output fields other than the data itself should be written to uniquely names subfields, e.g., the motion correction PE could write its output as
+In order to avoid a clash of fieldnames for the "tmp" structure passed from one PE to the next, output fields other than the data itself should be written to uniquely names subfields, e.g., the motion correction PE could write its output as

   tmp_out.data = aligned_volume;